Biola University: History

+The school has a tradition of conservative theology, documented in the 1917 four-volume version of The Fundamentals: A Testimony To The Truth.

 As of 1925, John Murdoch MacInnis was the school's second dean.
 He was a Presbyterian minister who had been an instructor at the school for about two years.
 MacInnis served as dean until his forced resignation on December 31, 1928.
 His administration had been turbulent.
 In 1927, Biola published a book by MacInnis entitled Peter the Fisherman Philosopher, which became the focus of an intense national controversy in which MacInnis was accused by fundamentalists of advocating liberal theological positions.
 Eventually, MacInnis was forced to resign, and all remaining copies of the book, along with the printing plates, were destroyed.

 In 1929, Charles E. Fuller a businessman, evangelist, and graduate of Biola, was drafted as vice president to find a new dean and a president.
 Elbert McCreery and William P. White, both associated with Moody Bible Institute, were chosen to fill these posts.

 During the Great Depression, the institute suffered serious financial difficulties.
 In 1932, Louis T. Talbot, pastor of the Church of the Open Door, assumed the presidency and helped raise much-needed funds.
-During the next two decades, Talbot led a shift away from missions, instead concentrating on academic programs.
+During the next two decades, Talbot concentrated efforts on academic programs as the school's mission.
 Talbot Theological Seminary became Biola's first graduate school and in 1977, Biola acquired the graduate programs of Rosemead Graduate School of Professional Psychology and relocated them to the La Mirada campus.
 Biola added a School of Intercultural Studies in 1983, through funds from the abandoned property of the Hunan Bible Institute in China, a School of Business in 1993, and a School of Education in 2007.